mrin9/northwind/Readme.md

 <br/>
 This project is an attempt to create database agnostic srcript so that it can be reused in various other databases

-# Files
-* schema.sql - Contains DDL Ctatements (Table creation and Foreign Key definations)
-* data.sql   - Contains Insert statements to populate database with sample data
-* Northwind_Model_MySQLWorkbench.mwb - This File can be opened with MySQLWorkbench, and you may use to generate schema script or model diagram

 ## Naming Convention used
 * Field names are in `snake_case` instead of `CamelCase`.
     * To facilitate some ORM frameworks (Hibernate/Spring Data) which uses field names to generate Java method names